Google Just Quietly Became the Most Dangerous Company in Tech

 Microsoft is extraordinary.
 AWS is re-accelerating.
 But Google?
 Google is running a different race entirely.

 The stock trades around 21x forward earnings as of this morning.
-For a company with an $462 billion cloud backlog, an AI hardware business nobody has priced in, and a CFO who just told you returns are real and they're doubling down?
+For a company with a $462 billion cloud backlog, an AI hardware business the market hasn't priced in, and a CFO who just told you returns are real and they're doubling down?

 That's not a valuation.
 That's an opportunity.